abusesa/abusehelper/docs/Harmonization.md

 # Data Harmonization Ontology (TLP White)

 What is data harmonization?
 What is an ontology?
 The purpose of this document is to help you better deal with the complexity that arises from processing threat intelligence from heterogeneous sources.
-Data harmonization is a contract to call same things always by the same name, i.e. an ip address is always referred to as an **ip**.
+Data harmonization is a contract to call same things always by the same name and not to call different things by the same name. i.e. an ip address is always referred to as an **ip** and a functional **type** always represents a functional classification of abuse, vulnerability or policy violation.

 With data harmonization briefly visited, we move on to defining an ontology.
-An ontology in our case is a higher level abstraction of a language, where each lexeme addresses an observable characteristic of either an Indicator of Compromise, IoC, or a vulnerable service discovered through actively scanning the Internet.
-Our grammar is thus expressed as sets of key-value pairs, which are straightforward to serialize into AbuseHelper events.
+An ontology in our case is a higher level abstraction of a language, where each lexeme addresses an observable characteristic of either an Indicator of Compromise, IoC, a vulnerable service discovered through actively scanning the Internet or policy violation defined by an information security policy.
+Our grammar is thus expressed as sets of key-value pairs, which are straightforward to serialize into events.

 Below, we will reference events as collections of ontology driven key-value pairs.
 Please note that we use the term **key** to denote an event schema and the term **attribute** to denote an ontology lexeme.

 ## Ontology, Schema or Taxonomy

-As stated above, an ontology is a higher level abstraction of the semantic characteristics of an object.
+As stated above, an ontology is a higher level abstraction of the semantic characteristics of an observable.
 A schema, on the other hand, is a technical contract to transfer or store data in a prescribed format.
 Both are needed, but we see schemas as derivatives of an underlying semantic representation, which in our case is an ontology.
 In contrast with hierarchical taxonomies, an ontology allows for lexemes outside the core language, as long as the definition does not duplicate or redefine that of an already established one, which calls for harmonization.
 Consequently, the traditional way of dealing with the unknown in taxonomies has been the introduction of the **other** category, which simply fails over time.

 # Core Attributes

-For an abuse or vulnerable service event to be actionable and able to reach the right end point recipient, various keys need to be present.
+For an abuse, vulnerable service or policy violation event to be actionable and able to reach the right end point recipient, various keys need to be present and defined in the correct manner.

 ## Feed Attributes